 Avoiding the habit of cranking the air conditioner or heater to max production can save quite a bit of money on the energy bill.
 Set the thermostat to 65-70 degrees or lower during the winter and 75-80 degrees or higher during the summer.
 It’s also possible to use windows to your benefit to keep it warmer or cooler.
 For instance, open the shudders or blinds in the daytime during the winter to let heat in from the sun, and close them at night to keep heat in.
 In the summer, reverse the routine for the opposite effect.

 Turn Off the Lights

 Probably one of the simplest ways to keep the energy bill down is by turning off the lights when you leave a room or the house.
-The new generation of energy efficient bulbs are another avenue to explore when lights need to
+The new generation of energy efficient bulbs are another avenue to explore when lights need to be on.

 Be Efficient with Appliances

 There are a number of ways to become more efficient with appliances to save energy.
 Here are some strategies to use appliances more efficiently:

 - Set your fridge in between 38-42 degrees Fahrenheit.

 - Set your freezer between 0-5 degrees Fahrenheit.